jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 </div>

 Family is always complicated I feel, but it's good to try and appreciate each other as much as possible.
 It was nice to see my sister and her husband back in Bulgaria this summer, after quite a few years in Cyprus.
 And my parents going back to Bulgaria too.

-TODO: write more

-- my family with Anton <3

 **Community**
 TODO: importance of 3rd places